Mono? Pneumonia? Something else?

 My roommate infected me with some kind of virus that he had (actually still has it) and I got over it in one day.
 He, on the other hand, went out with his friends, drank insanely, stayed out all night, and consequently got sicker and sicker.
 Now, he's left for a few days to recover at home.
 I was wondering, since he got so sick (he was ill for over eight days, was coughing, vomiting, etc.), is it possible that he may have contracted mono, or even pneumonia?
 And if it is, should I be concerned for myself?

 Symptoms of mono include severe sore throat with a painful swelling of lymph nodes in the neck, lethargy, a fever, and, occasionally, a rash.
-An enlarged spleen (on the left side in your abdomen) may also develop and can be dangerous.
-Antibiotics do not cure mono, because it is a viral infection (antibiotics only work on bacterial infections).
-Generally, the treatment plan for mono is plenty of sleep and fluids.
-Infected people may be troubled by fatigue for weeks, or even for several months.
-However, mono does not necessarily deserve its reputation as a prolonged illness.
-Most people get better quickly, often within two weeks, and some people have such a mild case that they are hardly sick at all.
+It’s also possible for the spleen (found on the left side in your abdomen) to become enlarged, which may cause harm.
+Because mono is caused by a virus, antibiotics aren’t used, as antibiotics are intended to cure bacterial infections.
+Generally, the treatment plan for mono involves plenty of sleep and fluids.
+As a result, those who are infected may feel fatigue for weeks, or even for several months.
+That being said, mono doesn’t necessarily deserve its reputation as a prolonged illness.
+Most people get better quickly, often within two to four weeks, and some are mild cases that hardly set them back at all.